LauzHack/swiss-ai-weeks/README.md

 ## 5. Team Formation

 Up to 4 members per team.
-Declare your team [here]().
-TODO LINK
+Declare your team [here](https://docs.google.com/spreadsheets/d/1lQeFlzjDy1dwIb50kOTt-Wri43hVQuff9qrje67wXnY/edit?usp=sharing).

 ## 6. Submission Process (TODO)

 ⚠️ All projects should be submitted on [DevPost]().
-TODO LINK And make sure your team is up-to-date in the [team formation document]().
-TODO LINK
+TODO LINK And make sure your team is up-to-date in the [team formation document](https://docs.google.com/spreadsheets/d/1lQeFlzjDy1dwIb50kOTt-Wri43hVQuff9qrje67wXnY/edit?usp=sharing).

-In order to be considered for a prize, **all projects should demo/present (LENGTH TODO) on Saturday afternoon**.
+In order to be considered for a prize, **all projects should demo/present (3 minutes) on Saturday afternoon**.

 When submitting your project, in the Additional info step, please select the track that you are competing for (Generation track or Detection track) as in the attached image.